iggredible/Learn-Vim/ch27_vimscript_functions.md

 endfunction
 ```

+Now when you run `:echo Tasty()`, it returns "Tasty" string.

 You can use a function inside an expression.
 Vim will use the return value of that function.
-The expression `:echo Tasty() . " Food!"` evaluates the `Tasty` function and displays "Tasty Food!"
+The expression `:echo Tasty() . " Food!"` outputs "Tasty Food!"

 ## Formal Arguments